CarlosChicata/data_world_portfolio/Projects/POC/AWS_API_of_serving_layer_from_data_lake/README.md

-# Case 1: REST API of serving layer stored from data lake in AWS
+# Case 1: API of serving layer stored from data lake in AWS

 ## Purpose and warning

 I have a data model ready to be consumed for several users and apps.
 This model is stored in data lake by data architect decision.
-So you have a specified queries that are consumed the most of users in your case; so then i wanna implement a REST API to give access this users.
+So you have a specified queries that are consumed the most of users in your case; so then i wanna implement a API to give access this users.

 My acceptance criterias are: